-Key Issue Parameter Impact and Reasoning (from AA Report) Advisor Conclusions for Site T6/368 the duration of the license (10 years).
-Given the variable responses exhibited by different species to intertidal oyster culture across different intertidal sites within Ireland (Gittings et al., 2012 & 2014) and the limited available data on bird usage of the site at a spatial scale similar to that of the licence applications and over the tidal cycle relevant to shellfish husbandry activities within the harbour, following the precautionary principle it is considered that if the species are present during operation they will be displaced and thereby affecting the conservation objective of the SCI for that area.
-A new application such as T6/368 has potential to negatively affect the SCI population and unless it can be verified that SCIs are absent from the site itself and the access route then it should be concluded that the operation of a new site will have a negative impact on the conservation status of the SCIs of the SPA Displacement The presence of oyster trestles on inter-tidal foraging habitat is known to adversely change the abundance and distribution of some waterbird species.
-The potential impact is likely to be significant for bird species sensitive to disturbance.
-Bar-Tailed Godwit and Sanderling have been Given the variable responses exhibited by different species to intertidal oyster culture across different intertidal sites within Ireland (Gittings et al., 2012 & 2014) and the limited available data on bird usage of the site at a spatial scale similar to that of the licence applications and over the tidal cycle relevant to shellfish husbandry activities within the
+Key Issue Parameter Impact and Reasoning (from AA Report) Advisor Conclusions for Site T6/398A There is likely to be some disturbance during set up (and decommission) but this will be short term and not considered to be a significant impact.
+Given the variable responses exhibited by different species to intertidal oyster culture across different intertidal sites within Ireland (Gittings et al., 2012 & 2014) and the limited available data on bird usage of the site at a spatial scale similar to that of the licence applications and over the tidal cycle relevant to shellfish husbandry activities within the harbour, following the precautionary principle it is considered that if the species are present during operation they will be displaced and thereby affect the conservation status of the SCI for that area New applications such as T6/398A have the potential to negatively affect the SCI population and unless it can be verified that SCIs are absent from the site itself and the access route then it should be concluded that the operation of a new site will have a negative impact on the conservation status of the SCIs of the SPA Operational Displacement The presence of oyster trestles on inter-tidal foraging habitat is known to adversely change the abundance and distribution of some waterbird species.
+The potential impact is likely Given the variable responses exhibited by different species to intertidal oyster culture across different intertidal sites within Ireland (Gittings et al., 2012 & 2014) and the limited